ToniEdwards/leaflet-challenge/README.md

 Each of these factors have their own visual representation and the details can be reviewed via a pop up which is activated by right clicking on each of the various markers on the map.
 ## The Visual Indicators
 ### Location
-The location of the occurence is vividly indicated by a circular marker indicated on the map using the coordinates of the occurence provided from the live feed detail.
+The location of the occurence is vividly indicated by a circular marker indicated on the map using the geographical coordinates of the occurence provided from the live feed detail.
 ### Magnitude
 Likewise the area impacted can be examined by the radius of the circle marker itself which is predetermined from the magnitude value also provided from the live feed detail.
 ### Depth